Harry-young-0/GeTAP/README.md

 Below are two schematics providing an overview to the whole process.
 In Schematic A, the basic rationale of the pipeline is shown.
 Briefly, SNPs associated with a change in expression of a gene of interest are firstly collected from GTEx, and then searched in the PheWAS database (ieugwas::phewas) to find traits potentially associated with these SNPs.
 The pipeline output thus suggests traits potentially associated with expression changes in your gene of interest.
 In Schematic B, more detail is included about the different steps of the pipeline.

 NOTE: Traits and tissues were manually grouped into Trait Groups and Tissue Groups and stored in the full_trait_database and full_tissue_database csvs in the zip file.
 These will be updated with each new release of GTEx and PheWAS but are also modifiable if you would like to regroup for something specific.
+Further explanation below.

 ![schematic_for_github](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/a165c6e8-2290-4691-9410-4ab40897080a)